 If you want to get the most out of your skincare routine, the first step is figuring out if you truly have oily skin.
 This means you'll need to do a skin type test.
 Don't worry, it's easier than it sounds!
 Here are the steps for doing a skin type test for oily skin:

-The best daily skincare routine for oily skin begins in the morning.
+Just because you have naturally-oily skin doesn’t mean you can’t take effective steps for clear, healthy skin.
 If you have oily skin, you’ll need to form a regular skincare routine that helps remove excess oil from your skin without overdrying it.

 Gentle exfoliation is one of the most important skincare steps for oily skin.
 The combination of excess oil and large pores can cause buildup and dead skin cells to clog your pores.
 Use a face scrub with salicylic acid a few times a week to remove pore buildup and help prevent acne and breakouts.